strapi/documentation/docusaurus/docs/dev-docs/plugins/guides/store-and-access-data.md

 A plugin can only interact with data from the `/server` folder.
 If you need to update data from the admin panel, please refer to the [passing data guide](/dev-docs/plugins/guides/pass-data-from-server-to-admin-panel).
 :::

-To create, read, update and delete data, you can use either the [Entity Service API](/dev-docs/api/entity-service) or the [Query Engine API](/dev-docs/api/query-engine).
+To create, read, update, and delete data, you can use either the [Entity Service API](/dev-docs/api/entity-service) or the [Query Engine API](/dev-docs/api/query-engine).
 While it's recommended to use the Entity Service API, especially if you need access to components or dynamic zones, the Query Engine API is useful if you need unrestricted access to the underlying database.

 Use the `plugin::your-plugin-slug.the-plugin-content-type-name` syntax for content-type identifiers in Entity Service and Query Engine API queries.